 Causes of PMS/PMDD – Western and Eastern Perspectives

 Some researchers believe that PMS and PMDD are caused by a lack of progesterone, which should be abundant after ovulation occurs, but the exact cause is still unknown.
 Still, it does appear that neurotransmitters (chemicals in your brain) respond to shifts in the levels of estrogen and progesterone, causing changes in appetite, mood and a woman’s response to stressors.
-In Chinese medicine, shifts in hormones are seen as shifts in Yin and Yang.
+In Chinese medicine these Dim based pills will help to re-balance your estrogen levels.
 In the body, as in the natural world, Yin (manifesting as night, cold, fluid, blood, estrogen, etc.) is both counterbalanced by and continually transforming into Yang (manifesting as day, warmth, energy, progesterone, etc.) and vice versa.
 So, just as night slowly gives way to day and day slowly gives way to night again, similar transformations take place in the body.

 The menstrual cycle begins with Yang transforming into Yin when progesterone (Yang in nature) drops, signalling the uterus to shed its lining, and estrogen (Yin in nature) begin to build.
 As Yin /estrogen build in preparation for ovulation, the uterine lining begins to thicken and egg-containing follicles in the ovaries begin growing in response to hormonal cues.
 At ovulation, the lead follicle has reached its peak size, the uterine lining is thick and full of blood, Yin is at it’s peak and begins to transform into Yang.
 Yang provides the energy required for ovulation and builds as levels of progesterone (emitted by the corpus luteum, what’s left of the follicle after the egg is launched) rise and remain elevated until the next period, when Yang again transforms into Yin and the cycle begins anew.

 Chinese Medical Treatment for PMS/PMDD